top of page

 • Do not floss the area around your temporary crown

-• If your gums around the temporary crown become sensative, rinse 4 times a day with warm salt water (1/2 tsp salt to 1/2 cup of water)
+• If your gums around the temporary crown become sensitive, rinse 4 times a day with warm salt water (1/2 tsp salt to 1/2 cup of water)

 • Avoid foods that are extremely cold or hot

-• Avoid tough foods like hard bread or streak
+• Avoid tough foods like hard bread or steak

 Permanent Crown